danielaparker/jsoncons/README.md

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
 Our [json parser](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_parser.md) is an incremental parser that can be fed its input in chunks, and does not require an entire file to be loaded in memory at one time.
-Our unpacked representation of JSON is more compact than most, and can be made more compact still using a custom allocator.
+Our unpacked in-memory representation of JSON is more compact than most, and can be made more compact still using a custom allocator.
 We also support memory efficient parsing of very large JSON texts with a [pull parser](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_stream_reader.md), built on top of our incremental parser.